The Bankrate promise

-There are two types of life insurance coverage—term and permanent.
-There are also two types of permanent insurance—whole and universal.
-Term life insurance is less expensive with less benefits, while permanent life insurance is typically more expensive as it offers more benefits.
+There are two main types of life insurance: term and permanent.
+Within permanent insurance, the two primary types are whole life insurance and universal life insurance.
+Term life insurance is usually less expensive with fewer benefits, while permanent life insurance is typically more expensive as it offers more benefits.
 Here’s a closer look at what these policies cover and how they work:

-- Whole life insurance: Whole life is a type of permanent life insurance that has consistent premiums and accumulates cash value overtime.
-If you get insurance from a mutual company, the policy is typically eligible for dividends.
+- Whole life insurance: Whole life insurance is a type of permanent life insurance that provides lifetime protection as long as you continue to pay the premium, with fixed premiums and cash value.
 With some whole life policies, policyholders have to pay their premium until they die, and other policies only require a premium for a certain number of years.

 3. Research different life insurance carriers

-When you receive a quote, you’ll be asked to provide some personal information, including your age, address and gender.
-Additionally, you will need to submit basic information about your medical history.
-Usually, you’ll be asked about your lifestyle, if you smoke, past surgeries and medications you’re taking.
-There’s no need to submit official medical records to get a quote.
-The insurance company will use that information to calculate your life insurance rate, although the quoted premium may change after your medical exam if one is required.
+When you request to receive a quote, you will typically be asked to provide some personal information, including your age, address and gender.
+Additionally, you will likely need to submit basic information about your medical history.
+This typically includes information about your lifestyle, smoking history, past surgeries and medications you are taking.
+The insurance company will then use the information provided to calculate your life insurance rate, although the quoted premium may change after your medical exam if one is required.

 5. Fill out the application

-After choosing the most affordable provider with the best coverage, fill out an application.
+After choosing the provider that fits your needs, the next step is to fill out an application.
 You will be required to include basic personal information, as well as your Social Security number and driver’s license number.
-Additionally, you will need to submit an Attending Physician Statement (APS), which helps the insurance company verify your medical history.
-The APS ensures you get the right policy, and is used when calculating death benefits.
-Most life insurance applications can be filled out online, and it’s usually a quick process.
+Additionally, you might need to submit an Attending Physician Statement (APS), which helps the insurance company verify your medical history.
+Some life insurance applications can be filled out online, and it is usually a quick process.
 However, you should be prepared and have your medical information available, including a medication list and details regarding any chronic or pre-existing conditions.

 6. Prepare for your phone interview

 After submitting an application, the insurance company might require a secondary phone interview.
 The interview is mostly used to confirm the information you included on the application, but there may be some additional questions asked.
-For example, the interviewer will want to know more about your lifestyle and hobbies, your financial health, your income and any other life insurance policies you have.
-The interview is generally quick and will be scheduled shortly after submitting your physical application if it’s required at all.
+For example, the interviewer may want to know more about your lifestyle and hobbies, your financial health, your income and any other life insurance policies you have.
+The interview is generally quick and will likely be scheduled shortly after submitting your physical application if it’s required at all.

 7. Schedule a life insurance medical exam

-Most life insurance companies require applicants to get a physical exam before they can be approved for coverage.
-The life insurance medical exam is like a regular doctor appointment, but the insurance company’s medical examiner will visit your home or office to see you.
-They will take your vitals, like height, weight and blood pressure, and draw blood.
-The exam takes roughly 30 minutes, and you can schedule it during your phone interview.
+Many life insurance companies and policy types require applicants to get a physical exam before they can be approved for coverage.
+The life insurance medical exam is like a regular doctor appointment, but the insurance company’s medical examiner may be able to visit your home or office to see you.
+They will generally take your vitals, like weight and blood pressure, and draw blood.
+The exam usually takes about 30 minutes, and you may be able to schedule it during your phone interview.

 8. Wait for approval

 When the application process is complete, your job is done.
-The insurance company’s underwriter will take the information they gathered from your application, phone interview and medical exam to determine if you’re eligible for coverage, and if so, what your premium is.
-Because there is so much information to review, the approval process can take several weeks, or up to a month.
+The insurance company’s underwriter will take the information gathered from your application, phone interview and medical exam to determine if you’re eligible for coverage and, if so, what your premium is.
+As there is so much information to review, the approval process may take several weeks.

-If you get approved and are happy with the quoted premium, you’ll be sent the policy documents to sign and approve.
+If you get approved and are happy with the quoted premium, you will be sent the policy documents to sign and approve.
 While traditionally, this process is conducted with a physical copy, technology sometimes allows this paperwork to be completed with a digital signature.
 You will also decide if you want to pay your premium monthly or annually.
-After the policy documents are signed, you’ll mail a physical copy to your insurance company.
-It’s also a good idea to keep a second copy on hand in your home.
+After the policy documents are signed, you might be asked to mail a physical copy to your insurance company.

 Frequently asked questions

-There isn’t one life insurance company that stands out as the best for everyone.
-To find the right company for you, you could look at the customer reviews, financial strength and policy options that each company offers.
-You’ll also need to get multiple quotes to determine which company could offer the right product and riders at the cheapest price.
+No single life insurance company will be the best for everyone.
+To find the right company for you, you could look at the customer reviews, financial strength and policy options each company offers.
+You might also benefit from getting multiple quotes to determine which company could offer the right product and riders at the cheapest price.